Who wants all the Disney cruise tips and secrets 2023 that you need to know?

 99. The Character Attendant is Your Friend

 They can help with questions like when the next appearance will be and what costume the character will be wearing.
-They will also take pictures for you with your own camera.
+They will also take pictures of you with your own camera.

 100. Arrive Early

 We think that it is much easier to meet characters on a Disney cruise than it is at the parks.
 However, you should still be prepared for a wait.

-Usually if you arrive 15 minutes before the scheduled appearance you will be towards the front half of the line.
+Usually, if you arrive 15 minutes before the scheduled appearance you will be towards the front half of the line.

 101. Bring An Autograph Book

 We have heard recently that Marvel characters will not sign anything which has been signed by a Disney or Pixar character, so you may need to bring separate books if you are swapping universes!

 102. Look Around You

 Often the best character sightings are ones that you don’t expect.
 We remember seeing Chip and Dale up on deck during the Panama Canal cruise.

 103. Meeting the Princesses

-Usually, you will see Tiana, Cinderella and Belle.
-However, don’t guarantee to your 4 year old they will see a specific Princess as they may not be onboard.
+Usually, you will see Tiana, Cinderella, and Belle.
+However, don’t guarantee to your 4-year-old they will see a specific Princess as they may not be on board.